hughcross/genbanking/README.md

 As mentioned above, I have set this program up to use custom table formats that are possible through the tabular formatting option.
 This is one reason I really like this output option when using BLAST.
 You are able to add any number of options based on what you need for that particular search.
 I have included an alternative parameter format template: '*custom_format_parameters_template.txt*', which has a custom table format (in the line that starts 'FORMAT=').
 In this example, I ran a BLAST search using the following command:

-`blastn -query input_seqs.fa -db WS77111.fa -max_target_seqs 5 -out example_custom_blastfile.outfmt6 -outfmt "6 qseqid sseqid length pident mismatch qcovs evalue bitscore qstart qend sstart send gapopen"`
+`blastn -query input_seqs.fa -db WS77111.fa -max_target_seqs 5 -out example_custom_blast.out -outfmt "6 qseqid sseqid length pident mismatch qcovs evalue bitscore qstart qend sstart send gapopen"`

 The only important thing to notice in the above command is how the custom output format is set up.
 For a complete list of fields, see full BLAST help ('blastn -help').
 To filter your own custom blast results, just copy from the format within the quotes (except for the 6), and paste that in a parameters file after 'FORMAT=', and uncomment and amend any other fields you wish to use to filter, and you will be set.
 Note that even if you call a parameters file, you can override any of the file filters using the command line option, which might be useful if you would like to try different options with a custom tab format.